w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 ### Navigation

 Sections of the page that provide navigation should be marked up using the HTML5 `<nav>` element which is supposed to carry an implicit `role` of `navigation`.
 It can contain the main navigation menu or other collections of links whose purpose is to navigate inside the page or the website as a whole.
-See the [Navigation Menu tutorial](/navigation/index.html) for more information on menus.
+See the [Menu tutorial](/menus/index.html) for more information on menus.
 It can be used multiple times on a page.

 {::nomarkdown}
 <%= code_start %>